MBA in Healthcare Administration

 - More than 40 practicum sites to choose from

 - Opportunities to interact with established healthcare executives

 - University Health campus (six hospitals serving 1.2 million patients annually and University comprised of eight schools)

 MBA Program Mission:

-The mission of LLU’s SPH MBA program is to provide quality education to new and mid-career professionals locally, nationally, and globally who are interested in health care management.
+The mission of the MBA program at LLUSPH is to provide quality education to new and mid-career professionals locally, nationally, and globally who are interested in health care management.
 The program fully integrates a health care perspective in all coursework which is guided by theoretical frameworks, scholarship, and informed practice.
 Wholistic Christian principles are practiced by faculty and serve to develop students into conscientious and ethical leaders who will integrate innovative solutions to health care challenges.

 MBA Program Vision:

 The LLU SPH MBA program aims to be globally recognized in providing excellent, quality healthcare management education with an emphasis on service using a values-based approach to confront health care issues.
 Students will be prepared to confront and solve complex problems in health care delivery using evidence-based analytics, theory, and practice.

 Upon completion of this degree, the student should be able to:

 Integrate strategic awareness and innovative thinking in healthcare management